chinelokafor/Chinelo-Okafors-Data-Intelligence-Analysis-on-Afffordbility-Housing-in-Nova-Scotia/README.md

   - [References](#references)

 ## Introduction
-Housing affordability is a growing concern in Nova Scotia with rising home prices, increasing rent burdens and challenging mortgage conditions creating barriers for many individuals and families seeking stable housing.
-This study utilizes modern data analysis tools including Python, Tableau and various statistical methods to explore housing affordability in Nova Scotia.
-The primary focus will be on factors such as home prices, rent-to-income ratios, vacancy rates and mortgage rates with the goal of providing actionable insights for policymakers, housing developers and stakeholders to address the housing affordability crisis.
+Housing affordability has become an increasingly pressing issue in Nova Scotia, as rising home prices, escalating rent burdens and challenging mortgage conditions continue to create barriers for individuals and families seeking stable housing.
+This study employs modern data analysis tools including Python and Tableau to critically examine housing affordability trends within the province.
+By exploring key factors such as home prices, rent-to-income ratios, vacancy rates and supply rates, this research aims to provide actionable insights for policymakers, housing developers and stakeholders.
+The ultimate goal is to inform strategic decisions that address the housing affordability crisis and promote equitable access to stable housing.

 [Read detailed background information here](https://github.com/chinelokafor/Term-Project/blob/main/Background.md)